Elmer White: Early life

 Willard Elmer White was born in Caton, New York, on December 7, 1849.
 His parents were Benjamin and Minerva White, and he was the oldest of three children, along with sisters Ada (born sometime around 1852) and Ina (born sometime around 1862).
 Growing up, White played baseball with his cousin James (nicknamed Deacon), two years his senior.
 Though his parents thought he was squandering his time with the game, White had decided by the mid-1860s that he wanted baseball to be his occupation.
+He appears in the 1870 census (taken on July 5, 1870) as living in Corning with his parents and sisters.
+His profession was listed as "Base Ball Player."

 First years with the Cleveland Forest Citys

 In 1868, White began playing for the Forest Citys, an amateur team in Cleveland, Ohio.
 Deacon played for them as well.
 The team folded after the season, but a new one was formed the next year that featured a mix of professional and amateur players.
 The Whites signed on with the new club, joining a roster that included Al Pratt and Art Allison.
 All these men were still with the team in 1871 when it became a founding member of the National Association, the first professional baseball league.

+Some contemporary news reports from these early years erroneously stated that Elmer White and Deacon White (then known simply as "Jim White") were brothers.